 Your baby goes from sleeping through the night, to suddenly waking several times a night.
 She can't fall asleep, or stay asleep.
 She fights naps, bedtime, and wakes frequently at night, often crying.
 Your baby is clingy, cranky and super needy during the day.
-You have ruled out illness, teething, and it's way longer than a few day growth spurt.
+You have ruled out illness, teething, and it's lasting way longer than a few day growth spurt.
 The 4 month sleep regression is the most common, but unfortunately there are more…

 So what do you do?